-If your Urban County is "jointly" administering a Metropolitan City's CDBG grant, you must submit the joint agreement between your county and the Metropolitan City.
-These agreements must be authorized by governing bodies and signed by the chief executive officers for your county and the Metropolitan City.
+If your Urban County is "jointly" administering a Metropolitan City's CDBG grant, you must submit the joint agreement with the Metropolitan City.
+Your county's governing body must authorize the joint agreement and the chief executive officers for your county and the Metropolitan City must sign the joint agreement as well.

-If either your Urban County or the Metropolitan City falls under the "exception criteria" at 24 CFR \$ 570.208(a)(1)(ii) for activities that benefit low- and moderate-income residents of an area, your Urban County must notify the Metropolitan City in a letter of the potential effects of joint agreements on these activities.
+If either your Urban County or the Metropolitan City falls under the "exception criteria" at 24 CFR § 570.208(a)(1)(ii) for activities that benefit low- and moderate-income residents of an area, your Urban County must notify the Metropolitan City in a letter of the potential effects of joint agreements on these activities.

-2.3.2 Letter from your county counsel
+2.3.2 Legal opinion from your county counsel

-You must submit a letter from your county counsel which states: 1) that state and local law authorizes the terms and provisions of your cooperation agreements (or amendments) and 2) that the agreements (or amendments) provide full legal authority for your county to undertake, or assist in undertaking, essential community development and housing assistance activities.
+You must submit a legal opinion from your county counsel which states: 1) that state and local law authorizes the terms and provisions of your cooperation agreements (or amendments); and 2) that the agreements (or amendments) provide full legal authority for your county to undertake, or assist in undertaking, essential community development and housing assistance activities.